Mamad66Ahmadi/IBM-Data-Science-Capstone/README.md

-# IBM-Data-Science-Capstone (Click on Module)
+# IBM-Data-Science-Capstone (Click on Branch and select each Module)
 #It is created to upload my projects for IBM- Data Science capstone course

-To access the Projects please click on module and select the related module
+To access the Projects please click on Main (branch) and select the related module